 The amount of preparation required for the SAT varies with each student.
 Just as no two students are the same, preparation for every student is also different.
 The following factors should be considered:

 Most students begin preparation early in their junior year, but that varies depending upon the starting point and comfort level of the student.
 However, it is never advisable for students to wait until a few weeks before their first attempt.
 Just as cramming for a test in school is rarely productive, waiting until right before the SAT exam can generate significant and sometimes even debilitating anxiety.
 The ideal approach is to spread out preparation over a longer period so the student doesn’t feel an intensifying pressure to put it all together quickly.

 For many students, the SAT is the first time they are taking a standardized test that will have a substantial impact on their future, and that realization alone can generate substantial anxiety.
 Getting an early start can often help ameliorate anxiety and put students in a significantly better position to achieve their greatest potential.

 As part of the preparation process we recommend students take a proctored ACT exam at Next Level Learning.
 Taking a practice exam provides a valuable opportunity for students to work on test-taking skills and to see how they perform under pressure.
 A practice exam also helps students develop better time management skills.

 The test consists of four separate sections, plus an optional writing test.
-The total time is 2 hours 55 minutes, plus optional writing test (40 min.).
+The total time is 3 hours, plus 50 minutes for the optional writing test.
 There is no guessing penalty.
 Each question is multiple choice with four possible answer choices.